verbsteam/specs/client-incentives-spec.md

 - clientId 1 cast 50 (41.6%) votes and receives 0.87 ETH
 - clientId 2 cast 30 (25%) votes and receives 0.525 ETH
-- 40 votes cast without a clientId and no reward is allocated for them
+- 40 votes cast without a clientId (or clientId zero).
+Their portion of the reward is kept in the pool.

 ### Configurable params